 People often add mashed potatoes or rice to the roast, but this is an individual choice rather than a necessity.

 Yes, chuck is good for pot roast.
 Chuck is a naturally tough cut of meat, which makes it ideal because the slow cooking method breaks down the connective tissue and fat, resulting in tender, savory meat.

 What Is the Most Appropriate Cut of Meat for Pot Roasts?

-Most people think chuck is the most appropriate cut of meat for pot roasts, but this is not always true.
-Brisket and bottom round roast are other cuts that make excellent pot roasts because of their fat content and marbling, which makes them flavorful and juicy.
+The most appropriate cut of meat for pot roasts is brisket and bottom round roast because of their fat content and marbling, which makes them flavorful and juicy.